What are those funny barcode-looking things?

 - Packaging labels

-We can implement QR codes into your everyday business structure which will in turn help your current/future clients.
+We can implement QR codes into your everyday business structure which will in turn help your current and future clients.
 We can help you decide the best landing place for your QR code.
-When sending people to your site, you should be sure that your site is mobile friendly, which of course, we can help with too!
+When sending people to your site, you should be sure that your site is mobile friendly, which of course, we can help with that, too!